arlac77/one-time-execution-method/README.md

 ## replaceWithOneTimeExecutionMethod

+Replace a given method with one that will only be executed once.
 For async functions the resulting Promise of the 1st. invocation will be preserved and always delivered in the future.